mhiversflaten/ABB-Robot-Machine-Vision/docs/source/imagefunctions.rst

 .. py:function:: QR_Scanner(img)

     Filters and normalizes the input image.
-The resulting image is decoded using :ref:`Puck`.
-For every QR code detected, a Puck_ object is created.
+The resulting image is decoded using pyzbar_.
+For every QR code detected, a :ref:`Puck` object is created.

 .. _pyzbar: https://pypi.org/project/pyzbar/